davidkimai/Langtons-Emergence/README.md

+# Langton's Emergence
-# Langton's Emergence: A Personal Journey Through the Primitives of Emergent Complexity
+# A Personal Journey Through the Primitives of Emergent Complexity

 Recently I have been researching emergent complexities through first principles reductionism of Langton's Ant in the hopes that they could potentially offer insights into the emergent intricacies of frontier large language models.